-12-1-115 OFFICIAL TRAFFIC-CONTROL DEVICES.
+12-1-126 OFFICIAL TRAFFIC-CONTROL DEVICES.
 “Official Traffic-Control Devices” means all signs, signals, markings and devices not inconsistent with this ordinance placed or erected by authority of a public body or official having jurisdiction, for the purpose of regulating, warning, or guiding traffic.
 (66-1-14.13 NMSA 1978)

-12-1-116 OPERATOR.
-“Operator” means driver, as defined herein.
+12-1-127 operational design domain.
+“Operational Design Domain” means the specific conditions under which a given automated driving system or feature of the system is designed to function.
 (66-1-4.13 NMSA 1978)

-12-1-117 OWNER.
-“Owner” means a person who holds the legal title of a vehicle and may include a conservator, guardian, personal representative, executor or similar fiduciary or, in the event a vehicle is the subject of an agreement for the conditional sale or lease thereof with the right of purchase upon performance of the conditions stated in the agreement and with an immediate right of possession vested in the conditional vendee or lessee, or, in the event a mortgagor of a vehicle is entitled to possession, then such conditional vendee or lessee or mortgagor.
+12-1-128 OPERATOR.
+“Operator” means driver, as defined in Section 66-1-4.4 NMSA 1978.
 (66-1-4.13 NMSA 1978)

+12-1-129 OWNER.
+“Owner” means a person who holds the legal title of a vehicle and may include a conservator, guardian, personal representative, executor or similar fiduciary or, in the event that a vehicle is the subject of an agreement for conditional sale or lease with the right of purchase upon performance of the conditions stated in the agreement and with an immediate right of possession vested in the conditional vendee or lessee, or, in the event that a mortgagor of a vehicle is entitled to possession, then such conditional vendee or lessee or mortgagor.
+(66-1-4.13 NMSA 1978)

-12-1-118 PARK OR PARKING.
+12-1-130 PARK OR PARKING.
 “Park or Parking” means the standing of a vehicle, whether occupied or not, other than temporarily for the purpose of and while actually engaged in loading and unloading.
 (66-1-4.14 NMSA 1978)